JasonOS03/MusicVisuals/README.md

 The visual I created was what I would describe as a vortex.
 The first part of the visual I created was the the vortex itself , spanning around the sides of the screen.
 This vortex contains the colors from green all the way to red , and I did this using the map function.The vortex reacts to the audio by swirling around in a circular motion and pulsating.
 The vortex was created using lines, and these lines represent the gusts of wind.

-The next part of the visual I created was the inner ring , which is a bright pink color. this circle rotates by the amplitude value in radians and also pulsates by the amplitude amount.
+The next part of the visual I created was the inner rings , which are a bright pink color. these circles rotates by the amplitude value in radians and also pulsate by the amplitude amount.The inner rings are supposed to represent the center of the vortex.
 The color also changes sporadically as the beat tempo / amplitude increases.
 The final part of the visual I created was a ring of circles rotating around the inner circle.
 These circles are also a bright pink color , and the colors also change at peak amplitude.
 This ring of circles is essentially pulled around the inside of the vortex.
 ## Chris

 # Instructions